TransposeData/docs/docs/rest/token-prices-api/models/ohlc.md

 # OHLC Model
 The **OHLC Model** (open, high, low, close) contains the full set of information for reconstructing pricing candlestick data.
-This is the perfect API for creating your own historical pricing charts for tokens.
+This is the perfect API for creating your own historical pricing charts for any arbitrary token.
 The **OHLC Model** follows the following structure:

 | Name                    | Description                                                                                               | Type           |
 | ------------------------| --------------------------------------------------------------------------------------------------------- | -------------- |